 Are your expectations higher of your partner than they are of yourself?

 Are you choosing love more often than (fill in the blank)?

 These aren’t easy questions to ask – or answer.

 But the more honest you are in your answers, the more progress you’ll make in being a better partner and inspiring and accepting nothing but great love.

-Because as we know by now, the only person you have any control over is your self.
+Because the only person you have any control over in your relationship, is your self.

 Our problems with others can so often be fixed by solving our own.
-But we neglect this simple solution and fixate instead on the things we wish we could change about others – which is a total waste of our time and oh so precious energy.
+But we neglect this simple solution and fixate on the things we wish we could change about others – which hardly gets us anywhere but seemingly feels much easier to do.

 When you find yourself in a rut complaining about your partner, stop and ask yourself – would I like dating me?

 Peace & love,